thomasclarke1969/documentation/client/introduction/concepts.md

 ### The `participants` property

-A Participant is a User ID.
-A User ID is any arbitrary string that your identity provider has placed within its Identity Token to identify a user.
-The `participants` property is an array of up to 25 IDs for users who are a part of this Conversation.
+Each participant in the Conversation is represented by a Basic Identity, the full array of Identities specifies who is a part of the Conversation.
+There is a limit of at most 25 useres per Conversation.

 ### The `metadata` property